Planets in binary systems (independent database)

 A FEW WORDS OF CAUTION REGARDING ORBITAL STABILITY: As already pointed out, for the vast majority of systems for which only the projected separation between the stars is known while the actual orbit of the binary remains unconstrained, we consider the fiducial configuration of a binary having a circular orbit equal to the projected separation.
 The estimated stability limit thus only gives a first-order estimate and should be taken with caution.
 However, it can be reasonably considered as a rather conservative assumption with respect to the planet's orbital stability, as it corresponds to the smallest possible physical separation between the stars.
 On a related note, for most systems there is another unknown parameter, which is the relative inclination between the planetary and binary orbital planes.
 We have considered the simplest possible case of a coplanar configuration, which might hold for the tightest binaries, since observations of young binaries have shown that proptoplanetary discs tend to be aligned with stellar equatorial planes for separations up to 30-40AU (see Hale, 1994).
 But significant inclination values, possibly entailing complex effects such as the Kozai mechanism, cannot be ruled out for most systems.
 As a matter of fact, some detailed numerical studies have shown that large inclination values could increase the odds for long term orbital stability for some specific planets observed at the limit (or even beyond the limit) of the coplanar orbital stability (HD196885, HD59686).

 (LACK OF) STATISTICAL SIGNIFICANCE: Although it might be tempting to do so, it is difficult to straightforwardly derive statistics regarding the incidence of planets in binary systems, because the available list of systems is affected by several strong biases.
 The first one is that, until relatively recently, observational surveys, especially those relying on the radial velocity method, had been strongly biased against binaries, excluding known multiple systems from their potential targets.
 Another issue is that, for many cases, the binarity of the system was not known at the time of the exoplanet's discovery and was established by later observational campaigns.
 This means that there should still be a potentially large population of exoplanet-hosting "single" stars that are in fact members of a (yet undetected) multiple system.
 To alleviate this problem, several large-scale adaptive optics/speckle surveys are currently underway in order to assess the presence of stellar companions around exoplanet hosts.
 These surveys have already detected a large number of potential stellar companions (albeit mostly around yet-unconfirmed KOIs ("Kepler Objects of Interest") or TOIs ("TESS Objects of Interest")), but the physical link between stellar components (as opposed to chance alignment with background stars) of some individual systems often remains yet to be established (see, for instance, Wang et al., 2015a,2015b, Kraus et al., 2016, Hirsch+(2017), Ziegler et al., 2017,2020, Howell+2021, Lester+2021).
 Very recently, a new and powerful way of finding bound stellar companions to exoplanet hosts (in most cases TOIs) has been to mine the GAIA catalogue (see for instance Mugrauer&Michel2020, Fontanive+2021 or Michel&Mugrauer2021).
-The El-Badry+(2021) catalogue of binaries derived from GAIA DR3 is now routinely used to assess the presence of stellar companions to exoplanet hosts (but this catalogue is not complete for binary separations < 100au).
+The El-Badry+(2021) catalogue of binaries derived from GAIA DR3 is now routinely used to assess the presence of stellar companions to exoplanet hosts (but this catalogue is not complete for binary separations < 100au)

 FURTHER READINGS: